OutSystems/docs-odc/src/eap/building-apps/workflows/end-workflow.md

 # End a workflow

 You can continue adding steps to your workflow until you reach the **End** node.
 Once the workflow reaches the End node, the workflow execution stops.

+If your workflow includes one or more [conditional start](add-conditional-start.md) flows, the workflow is completed when the **End** node is reached in both the main workflow and all conditional start flows.
+The workflow instance status then changes to **Done**.
+This means the main workflow will not finish until every conditional start flow has been completed.

+If your workflow has no conditional start flows, the workflow is completed when the **End** node is reached, at which point all activities are complete, and the workflow instance status changes to **Done.**